-Chapter 2

-The Measurement of Income, Prices, and Unemployment
+Chapter 2 The Measurement of Income, Prices, and Unemployment

-■ Chapter Outline
+Chapter Outline

-- 1. Why We Care About Income - 2.
-The Circular Flow of Income and Expenditure - 3.
-What Transactions Should Be Included in Income and Expenditure? - a.
-Defining GDP - b.
-Intermediate Goods, Final Goods, and Value Added - c.
-GNP versus GDP
+- 2-1 Why We Care About Income

+- 2-2 The Circular Flow of Income and Expenditure

+- 2-3 What GDP Is, and What GDP Is Not

+- a.
+Defining GDP: What's In and What's Out

+- b.
+Intermediate Goods, Final Goods, and Value Added

+- c.
+What's the "Domestic" in the Gross Domestic Product (GDP)?
 Box: Where to Find the Numbers: A Guide to the Data

+- d.
+What's the "Gross" in the Gross Domestic Product (GDP)?

-- 4. Components of Expenditure
+- 2-4 Components of Expenditure

 - a.
 Types of Investment

 - b.
 Relation of Investment and Saving

 - c.
 Net Exports and Net Foreign Investment

 - d.
-The Government Sector
+The Government Sector Global Economic Crisis Focus: Which Component of GDP Declined the Most in the Global Economic Crisis?

-- 5. The "Magic" Equation and the Twin Deficits
+- 2-5 The "Magic" Equation and the Twin Deficits

 - a.
 Implications of the Equality Between Income and Expenditures

 - b.
 Leakages and Injections

 - c.
-The Government Budget and the Twin Deficits
+The Government Budget and the Twin Deficits Global Economic Crisis Focus: Chicken or Egg in Recessions?

-- 6. How Much Income Flows from Business Firms to Households?
+- 2-6 Where Does Household Income Come From?

 - a.
 Income, Leakages, and the Circular Flow

 - b.
 From Domestic Income to Personal Income

-- 7. Nominal GDP, Real GDP, and the GDP Deflator
+- 2-7 Nominal GDP, Real GDP, and the GDP Deflator

 - a.
 Real and Nominal Magnitudes

 - b.
 Real GDP and Real Output

 - c.
-Why We Care About Real GDP and the GDP Deflator Box: How to Calculate Inflation, Real GDP Growth, or any other Growth Rate
+Why We Care About Real GDP and the GDP Deflator Box: How to Calculate Inflation, Real GDP Growth, or Any Other Growth Rate

-- 8. Measuring Unemployment
+- 2-8 Measuring Unemployment